 Let’s be honest here.
-Who never caught themselves watching a number of different review videos or articles before buying a new product?
+Who never caught themselves watching several different review videos or articles before buying a new product?

 Especially with the rise of online shopping, customer reviews became an essential tool to influence the customer’s purchase decision.
 We have all been there.
 We already slid through the awareness and consideration sections of the marketing funnel and we are about to jump into the purchase one.